DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/inject-scripts-into-tested-pages.md

     }
     ```

-## Inject Scripts in Specific Tests
+## Add Client Scripts to Specific Tests

 Use the [fixture.clientScripts](../../test-api/test-code-structure.md#inject-scripts-into-tested-pages) and [test.clientScripts](../../test-api/test-code-structure.md#inject-scripts-into-tested-pages) methods to inject scripts into pages visited during a particular test or fixture.